 Like antidepressants, benzodiazepines should be stopped gradually to avoid withdrawal symptoms.

-Beta-blockers are often used to treat cardiovascular conditions, such as heart problems and high blood pressure (hypertension).
-They are also sometimes prescribed to help reduce the symptoms of anxiety, such as palpitations (irregular heartbeat).
+Beta blockers are often used to treat cardiovascular conditions, such as heart problems and high blood pressure (hypertension).
+They are also sometimes prescribed to help reduce the symptoms of anxiety, such as heart palpitations.

 - stomach problems